dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-method-invocation Method invocation

-For a variable `c` resulting from a ref-returning method invocation, `ref e1.M(e2, ...)`, its *ref-safe-to-escape-scope* is the smallest of the following scopes:
+For a variable `c` resulting from a ref-returning method invocation, `ref e1.M(e2, ...)`, its *ref-safe-to-escape-scope* is the narrowest of the following scopes:

-- The *calling-method*.
+- The *caller-scope*.
 - The *ref-safe-to-escape-scope* of all `ref` and `out` argument expressions (excluding the receiver).
 - For each `in` parameter of the method, if there is a corresponding expression that is an variable, its *ref-safe-to-escape-scope*, otherwise the nearest enclosing scope
 - The *safe-to-escape-scope* of all argument expressions (including the receiver)